Wanling1010/100-days-of-python-code/README.md

 # 100-days-of-python-code
-This is the repository for python projects from the course: Angela Yu's 100 Days of Code on Udemy.
+This is the repository for python projects from a udemy course: 100 Days of Code